Series of Israeli Raids in Southern Lebanon After Warnings Issued by Adraee

 https://x.com/avichayadraee/status/1968672488725876882?s=48&t=YatfRHGLEWWrEaKB1yGifw

-A new warning was issued following the first round of strikes, calling for the evacuation of areas in Chehabiyyeh and Teir Kelawiyyeh.
+A new warning was issued following the first series of strikes, calling for the evacuation of the Chehabiyyé and Borj Kalawiyeh areas, which were indeed targeted shortly afterward.

 Such direct alerts to civilians have been rare in recent months.
 The last time a warning of this kind was issued in June 2025, when Adraee called on residents of Beirut’s southern suburbs and parts of Nabatieh Governorate to evacuate buildings allegedly used by Hezbollah before airstrikes on what the army said were underground drone facilities.